Monday, May 25, 2026

 ❌ Calls are average

-This is something reviews rarely discuss.
+This is something most reviews never discuss.

 Battery Imbalance

-One earbud starts draining faster than the other.
+One earbud starts draining faster.

 Touch Controls

-Accidental touches become frustrating.
+Accidental touches become annoying over time.

 Fit Problems

-These problems appear slowly.
+These issues appear slowly.

-Real Gaming Ranking
+Gaming Performance Ranking

 After testing: